 Another way to save money and make this kind of pass worth its price, don’t pick attractions that can be visited for free on certain days or hours.

 With some pre-planning, these kinds of passes are ideal for those who want to save money and enjoy flexibility and spontaneity.

-Go City is now offering the LONDON GO CARD Explorer Pass for London’s top 20 attractions!
+The same company behind the London Pass is now offering the Go City London Explorer Pass for London’s top 20 attractions!